 A real page-turner: The best movies based on books

-Tom Wambsgans is played by Matthew Macfadyen, a British actor most recognisable for his iconic hand flex in the romance movie Pride and Prejudice.
+Tom Wambsgans is played by Matthew Macfadyen, a British actor most recognisable for his iconic hand flex in the romance movie Pride and Prejudice as Mr Darcy.
 More recently, he had a brief role as the HR rep from hell in The Assistant, opposite Ozark star Julia Garner.
-And, just this year, he has appeared in the war movie Operation Mincemeat.
+And, in 2022, he appeared in the war movie Operation Mincemeat.